Patricia DiMango: Career

 DiMango is a former college professor and NYC public school teacher.
 DiMango was appointed as a Judge of the Criminal Court of the City of New York by Mayor Rudolph Giuliani in 1995.
 She was appointed Acting Justice of the State Supreme Court, 2nd Judicial District in 1998.

 She was elected as a justice of the Supreme Court of Kings County in 2002.

 Judge DiMango was one of the three judges on the panel court show Hot Bench, created by Judge Judy Sheindlin, that debuted in September 2014.

-Dimango has been involved with numerous other high-profile cases, including murders and other crimes committed against children, and hate crimes.
+DiMango has been involved with numerous other high-profile cases, including murders and other crimes committed against children, and hate crimes.

 In March 2013, she first became involved with the case of Kalief Browder, who had spent over three years in Rikers Island awaiting trial.
 On May 29, 2013, on his 31st court appearance, she ordered his release.

 She guest starred as a judge on season 13, episode 1 of Blue Bloods.

-She is one of three judges, along with Tanya Acker and Adam Levy, on Freevee's series titled Tribunal Justice, which debuted in June 2023 and is also a creation of Judy Sheindlin.
+She is one of three judges, along with Tanya Acker and Adam Levy, on Amazon Prime Video's series titled Tribunal Justice, which debuted in June 2023 and is also a creation of Judy Sheindlin.